DRE# 02164911

 Investment Property/Rental Property

-Tax-free rental income.
-If you rent out your own home for 14 or fewer days during the year, the rental income is tax-free.
+• Short-term tax-free rental income: If you rent your primary home for 14 days or fewer in a year, the income is generally tax-free.

 Home Office